Maelstrom94/EEL6812_DeepFool_Project/README.md

 * The models were trained/evaluated using an Nvidia RTX 2070 Super graphics card
 * Models were trained for 50 epochs using SGD with learning rate of 0.004 and momentum of 0.9
   * Network-In-Network model was trained for 100 epochs with learning rate of 0.1
-  * Network-In-Network learning rate is divided by 10 every 80 epochs
+  * Network-In-Network learning rate was divided by 10 every 80 epochs
 * Models were fine-tuned and adversarially trained using half the learning rate for 50 epochs
   * Network-In-Network model was adversarially trained using 100 epochs
   * DeepFool adversarial training was cut at 5 epochs, as accuracy did not improve compared to FGSM